-The 2021 Grassroots Preservation Awards will take place on Zoom the last three weeks of May.
-The celebrations have been split up in various ways including virtual walking tours and presentations.
-Continue reading below for dates and information on the awardees.
+The 2021 Grassroots Preservation Awards will took place on Zoom the last three weeks of May.
+The celebrations were been split up in various ways including virtual walking tours and presentations.

 With the challenges 2020 presented to New Yorkers, Green-Wood’s landscape became more important than ever as a safe space for visitors to take a walk, commune with nature, and get away from it all—while social distancing.
 As a benefit to the local community, Green-Wood expanded its hours and made the unprecedented decision to open and staff all four of its entrances to the public until 7pm, seven days a week.
 Richard J. Moylan, President, Lisa W. Alpert, Vice President of Development and Programming and Gabrielle Gatto, Coordinator of Public Programs will provide a tour of Green-Wood, discuss the changes made to the National Historic Landmark and how the decision to be more accessible effected the community.

 East 25th Street Historic District Initiative

 From churches to Neo-Renaissance rowhouses, former Six to Celebrate neighborhood the East 25th Street Historic District Initiative is working to celebrate and preserve the structures in their unique community and to oppose the threats of demolition and overdevelopment.
 Neighborhood leader Julia Charles will give a virtual tour of East 25th Street while discussing how she and her neighbors were able to gain Landmark designation for their beloved block.

 Friend From the Media (honoring members of the Fourth Estate who contribute to the public understanding of preservation)